-- 21.1.1 In addition to the above, the delivery following a No ball called (all modes of No ball) shall be a free hit for whichever batter is facing it.
-If the delivery for the free hit is not a legitimate delivery (any kind of No ball or a Wide ball) then the next delivery will become a free hit for whichever batter is facing it. - 21.1.2 For any free hit, the striker can be dismissed only under the circumstances that apply for a No ball, even if the delivery for the free hit is called Wide ball. - 21.1.3 Neither field changes nor the exchange of individuals between fielding positions are permitted for free hit deliveries unless: - 21.1.3.1 There is a change of striker (the provisions of clause 41.2 shall apply), or - 21.1.3.2 The No ball was the result of a fielding restriction breach, in which case the field may be changed to the extent of correcting the breach. - 21.1.4 For clarity, the bowler can change his/her mode of delivery for the free hit delivery.
-In such circumstances Law 21.1 shall apply.
+- 21.2.2 Note that this penalty applies for all modes of No ball, with the exception of a short-pitched delivery that passes or would have passed over head height of the striker standing upright at the popping crease.
+This shall include a No ball that is called for a breach of Playing Condition 41.3.1.
+If the delivery for the Free hit is not a legitimate delivery (i.e. any kind of No ball or Wide ball), then the next delivery will become a Free hit for whichever batter is facing it. - 21.2.3 For any Free hit, the striker can only dismissed under the circumstances that apply for a No ball, even if the Free hit delivery is called Wide ball. - 21.2.4 Neither field changes nor the exchange of individuals between fielding positions are permitted for Free hit deliveries unless there is a change of striker (the provisions of Playing Condition 41.2 shall apply), or the No ball was the result of a fielding restriction breach, in which case the field may be changed to the extent of correcting the breach. - 21.2.5 For avoidance of doubt, the bowler can change her mode of delivery for the Free hit delivery in such circumstances, Law 21.1 shall apply.